rmn-smn/FCOS_torch/README.md

 # FCOS_torch
- my own implementation of anchorless objection detection with FCOS
+ my own implementation of anchorless objection detection with FCOS.
+More tests needed

 ## references